List of DC Comics characters: S: Beautia Sivana

 Beautia Sivana is a character appearing in American comic books published by DC Comics.

-Beautia Sivana is the kind-hearted daughter of Thaddeus Sivana, the brother of Magnificus Sivana, and the half-sister of Georgia Sivana and Thaddeus Sivana Jr.
+Beautia Sivana is the daughter of Thaddeus Sivana, the brother of Magnificus Sivana, and the half-sister of Georgia Sivana and Thaddeus Sivana Jr.

 In post-Crisis continuity, Beautia's family connection is the same with her mother being Venus Sivana.
-She works as a teacher and social worker.
+She works as a Teacher and social worker.

-In the "Dawn of DC", Beautia first appeared as the neighbor to the Vasquez family under the alias of "Beau".
-She was revealed to be associated with Georgia Sivana and Mister Mind's incarnation of the Monster Society of Evil.
-With most of the members defeated except for Gorilla Ted who was at his Moon Base reading a book, Georgia kills the Beck Geist body that Mister Mind was using while in the parking lot as she has plans for Beautia and Mister Mind.
+Georgia Sivana

+Georgia Sivana is the daughter of Thaddeus Sivana, the brother of Thaddeus Sivana Jr., and the half-sister of Magnificus Sivana and Beautia Sivana.
+She serves as one of Mary Marvel's primary enemies.

+In "52", Georgia Sivana's family connection remains intact with her stepmother being Venus Sivana.

+In "Infinite Frontier", Georgia was first indirectly mentioned in regards to Doctor Sivana's family, with Thaddeus being depicted as a respected scientist whom was desperate to save his family from an unknown plight and turns to magic, leading up discovering Black Adam's tomb and freeing him.
+The character would not make an appearance until The New Champion of Shazam! #2, introduced first as Doctor G. before being latered revealed as Dr. Georgia Sivana, P.h.D.
+In this new reality, Georgia was a respected professor of archaeology at Harvard University whose reputation is tainted due to her father's obsession with magic, which subjected her to ridicule and termination as a professor in Harvard.
+Seeking to elevate herself further, she began experimenting with merging magic and science in order to create magi-tech, turning to criminal methods to acquire test subjects.
+This placed her at odds with the superhero Mary Marvel, whom she learns is one of her prospective students she sought as a teaching assistant.

 Magnificus Sivana

-Magnificus Sivana is a character appearing in American comic books published by DC Comics.
+Magnificus Sivana is a character appearing in comic books published by DC Comics.

-Magnificus Sivana is the son of Thaddeus Sivana, the brother of Beautia Sivana, and the half-brother of Georgia Sivana and #Thaddeus Sivana Jr.
+Magnificus Sivana is the son of Thaddeus Sivana, the brother of Beautia Sivana, and the half-brother of Georgia Sivana and Thaddeus Sivana Jr.

-In post-Crisis contiunity, Magnificus' family connection remains the same with his mother being Venus Sivana.
+In post-Crisis continuity, Magnificus' family connection remains the same with his mother being Venus Sivana.
 He is shown to work as an astronaut.
-Magnificus and his father were once mind-controlled by Mister Mind's species.

 Thaddeus Sivana Jr.

-Thaddeus Sivana Jr. is a character appearing in American comic books published by DC Comics.
+Thaddeus Sivana Jr. is a character appearing in comic books published by DC Comics.

 Thaddeus Sivana Jr. is the son of Thaddeus Sivana, the sister of Georgia Sivana, and the half-brother of Beautia Sivana and Magificus Sivana.
 While his father would go up against Captain Marvel, Thaddeus Jr. would go up against Captain Marvel Jr.

 In "52", Thaddeus Sivana Jr.'s family connection remains the same with his stepmother being Venus Sivana.